 Dyes in use now have eliminated some of these risks.

-Of course, there is a minimal exposure to radiation during a CT scan.
+Of course, there is a minimal exposure to radiation during a CT scan in Santa Fe or Albuquerque.
 While considered safe for adults, if you’re pregnant, the CT scan can present a risk to the fetus.
 Advise your technician if you’re pregnant or believe you may be pregnant.

 How it’s done

-A shoulder CT scan in Farmington, with the state’s leading radiologists at X-Ray Associates of New Mexico, is an experience of patient-centered excellence.
+A shoulder CAT scan in Farmington, with the state’s leading radiologists at X-Ray Associates of New Mexico, is an experience of patient-centered excellence.